SolutionsCloud/apidoc/docs/source/source.rst

 * description: A description of the array
 * items: A representation of the items contained in the array
 * sample_count: Number of items to display in the sample fieldset
+* optional: A boolean indicating if the parameter is compulsory or optional.
+Default False.
+* constraints: A dictionary of constraints
+  * maxItems: A positive integer is expected.
+  * minItems: A positive integer is expected.
+  * uniqueItems: A boolean is expected.
+  * everything else: A string is expected

 sample: